YujiSODE/draw2Sample/README.md

 and
 (2)   _Sp_ = _x0_ \* _a0_, _x1_ \* _a1_, _x2_ \* _a2_, ..., _xn_ \* _an_
 RGBA color value in a pixel is available in order to recognize the shape of the graph.
+The alpha value is used in this program.

 ##Script
 * draw2Sample.js